-The most important aspect of a project is to be able to read your clients mind.
-A company has policies that employees must follow and these policies will apply to freelancers, and the work they do.
-Policies can be quite limiting and at some point freelancers, who are experts in their field, may need to go against policy clients for technical reasons.
+Policies can be quite limiting and at some point, freelance web designers, who are experts in their field, may need to go against policy clients for technical reasons.
 You should know what your clients think about things.

 This way, you can avoid the following: